 You’ll learn everything from choosing a color scheme to selecting the right furniture, and from treating windows to creating an amazing guest room.

-Each section of the course also includes some basic exercises to help you think through the content, and allow it to sink in that bit more.
-This is a quick and quality way to grasp the basics of interior design before moving on to something a little more in depth.
+Each section of the course also includes some basic exercises to help you think through the content, and allow it to sink in a bit more.
+With these interior design beginners’ courses, you can grasp the basics before diving into something a little more in-depth.

-The Design 101 section of HGTV is a treasure trove of information about, and ideas for, contemporary interior design.
-Be sure to look out for the “read more” link on the relevant pages, as these can often go unnoticed.
-At the bottom of each “class” page, there’s also a “We Recommend” section which suggests other relevant content to bulk out your knowledge of a certain area.
+The Design 101 section of HGTV is a treasure trove of information for contemporary interior design.
+At the bottom of each “class” page, you’ll see recommended articles, slideshows, or videos that show other relevant content to bulk out your knowledge of a certain area.

 - Design Styles Defined

-The blog tours beautifully crafted homes, workshops, restaurants, shops, and gardens around the world, using stunning photography to portray the story and feel of each of the case studies.
+The blog tours beautifully crafted homes, apartments, restaurants, hotels, and more from around the world, using stunning photography to portray the story of each of the case studies.